Explain to Not Forget: Defending Against Catastrophic Forgetting with XAI: Experiments

-For this dataset, the networks' first task is the entire CIFAR-10 dataset, after which five further tasks are trained sequentially, each containing 10 randomly selected classes from the CIFAR-100 dataset.
-We expand on this approach and instead split CIFAR-100 into ten tasks, each containing ten random classes.
-Using Training by Explaining, we achieve a 40\% increase of mean test accuracy compared to the baseline.
+For this dataset, the networks' first task is \slap{to solve the prediction problem defined by} the entire CIFAR10 dataset, after which five further tasks are trained sequentially, each containing 10 randomly selected classes from the CIFAR100 dataset.
+We expand on this approach and instead split CIFAR100 into ten tasks, each containing ten random classes.
+Using \sami{\gls{rnf}}, we achieve \ft{an increase of more than 40\% of mean test accuracy compared to the \slap{naive finetuning} baseline as shown in Figure \ref{fig:CIFAR10-100:random_avg_acc}}.
 This effect is also displayed in Figure \ref{fig:CIFAR10-100:random_split}.
-Even though the network capacity limit seems to be reached at task 5, as in previous experiments, the models ability to still learn various tasks suggests that the knowledge attained in the previous tasks is enough to facilitate the learning of the remaining classes due to the random assignment of classes to the individual tasks, which prevents a semantic bias towards the underlying concepts of the classes within the tasks.
+Even though the network capacity limit seems to be reached at task 5, as in previous experiments, the model's ability to still learn various tasks suggests that the knowledge attained in the previous tasks is enough to facilitate the learning of the remaining classes due to the random assignment of classes to the individual tasks which prevents a semantic bias towards the underlying concepts of the classes within the tasks.
 Again, the ability of the model to learn new tasks despite a limited residual free capacity signals a high amount of filter re-use of the already frozen filters.